CrunchyData/postgres-operator/docs/content/guides/huge-pages.md

 1. Use Huge Pages!
 You're already running your Postgres containers on nodes that have Huge Pages enabled, why not use them in Postgres?
 2. Create nodes in your Kubernetes cluster that don't have Huge Pages enabled, and put your Postgres containers on those nodes.
-3. If for some reason you cannot use Huge Pages in Postgres, but you must run your Postgres containers on nodes that have Huge Pages enabled, you can manually set the `shared_buffers` parameter back to a good setting using dynamic configuration (Warning: setting/changing this parameter will cause your database to restart):
+3. If for some reason you cannot use Huge Pages in Postgres, but you must run your Postgres containers on nodes that have Huge Pages enabled, you can manually set the `shared_buffers` parameter back to a good setting using dynamic configuration:

+{{% notice warning %}}
+Warning: setting/changing this parameter will cause your database to restart.
+{{% /notice %}}

 ```yaml
 patroni: